zekth13/zekth13/README.md

 ### Hi there 👋

+My name is Muhammad Amirul Amin, fresh graduate bachelor degree of computer science.
+I am passionate person who want to give a positive impact in field of technology.
+I also believes that 99% of hardwork will defeat talent.
+I'm an expertise in website development, data science, and data warehouse, proven by my experience and project.

 <!--
 **zekth13/zekth13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.